pranav-vaniya/UntitledOS/README.md

 <br>

-Before, executing the make command, make sure you have `gcc` and `grub` available on your system.
+Before, executing the make command, make sure you have `gcc`, `mtools` and `grub` available on your system.
 The make command will try to launch the generated iso on `QEMU`, but you can use any virtual machine manager for it.